nathantrn/CSE284_HMM_local_ancestry_inference/README.md

 ---

-## 🔹 Test Set
+## Test Set

 The test set consistes of chromosome 21 (4.6 GB) from **admixed individuals** from the 1000 Genomes Project.
-These indivudals **were not includued in the reference panel**.
+These individuals **were not includued in the reference panel**.

-Data were downloaded using:
+Data was downloaded using:
 ```bash
 wget -c https://ngs.sanger.ac.uk/production/hgdp/hgdp_wgs.20190516/hgdp_wgs.20190516.full.chr21.vcf.gz